-Monitoring electrical current flowing through the instant pot is one of the primary protection layers for your instant pot.
-More often then not, there can be either surge in the electrical network providing too much power to the device.
+Monitoring the electrical current flowing through the instant pot is one of the primary protection layers for your instant pot.
+More often than not, there can be a surge in the electrical network providing too much power to the device.

-Another situation that can cause the issue is that there is a liquid present in the wiring of the instant pot.
+Another situation that can cause the issue is that a liquid is present in the wiring of the instant pot.
 A case like that could create sparks and overload the electrical insides of the instant pot.

 - Thermal fuse